JeremieMelo/jeremiemelo.github.io/_pages/about.md

 News
 ======
+* 10/2020: One co-authored paper, _Sequential logic and pipelining in chip-based electronic-photonic digital computing_, is accepted by IEEE Photonics Journal.
+Cheers!

 * 09/2020: Our recent work, _Towards Hardware-Efficient Optical Neural Networks: Beyond FFT Architecture via Joint Learnability_, is accepted by IEEE TCAD.
 Cheers!

 * 08/2020: One co-authored paper, _Wavelength-division-multiplexing (WDM)-based integrated electronic–photonic switching network (EPSN) for high-speed data processing and transportation_, is accepted by Nanophotonics (IF: 7.5).
 Cheers!